-A person’s driver’s license can be suspended or revoked for a number of different reasons under the California Penal and Vehicle Codes.
-A person’s license can be suspended for being arrested or convicted of a DUI.
-Additionally, a person’s license can be suspended for being a negligent operator.
-A person is a negligent operator if he or she has received 4 or more points in one year, 6 or more points in 2 years, or 8 points in three years.
-If the driver has been declared a negligent operator, then that individual’s license can be suspended for up to 6 months.
+Your driver's license can be suspended or revoked for a number of different reasons under the California Penal and Vehicle Codes.
+A person's license can be suspended for being arrested or convicted of a DUI.
+Additionally, a driver's license can be suspended for being a negligent operator.
+A person is a negligent operator if he or she has received four or more points in one year, six or more points in two years, or eight points in three years.
+If the driver has been declared a negligent operator, then that individual's license can be suspended for up to six months.

-Moreover, an individual’s license can be suspended for a failure to pay fines or child support.
-The individual’s license suspension will not be lifted until the person pays their fines and/or child support obligations.
-A person’s license can also be suspended for a failure to appear in court.
-Until the person clears the failure to appear in court, that person’s license will remain suspended by the California DMV.
+Moreover, your license can be suspended for a failure to pay fines or child support.
+The individual's license suspension will not be lifted until the person pays his or her fines and/or child support obligations.
+A license can also be suspended for a failure to appear in court.
+Until the person clears the failure to appear in court, that driver's license will remain suspended by the California DMV.

-For a prosecutor to obtain a conviction for driving on a suspended license, the prosecutor must prove the following three facts (referred to as “elements of the crime”) beyond a reasonable doubt:
+For a prosecutor to obtain a conviction for driving on a suspended license, the prosecutor must prove the following three facts beyond a reasonable doubt:

-- Your driver’s license was suspended or revoked at the time of driving; and
+- Your driver's license was suspended or revoked at the time of driving

 - You knew that your license had been revoked or suspended when you drove

-The Redwood City criminal defense attorneys at Ahmed and Sukaram, Attorneys at Law, have helped people just like you who face serious criminal charges throughout the Bay Area including South San Francisco, San Mateo, Palo Alto, and San Jose.
-Call Ahmed and Sukaram, Attorneys at Law, to obtain your free initial no cost consultation today at (866) 477-0965.
+The San Mateo County traffic lawyers at Ahmed & Sukaram, Attorneys at Law, have helped people just like you who face serious criminal charges throughout the Bay Area including South San Francisco, San Mateo, Palo Alto and San Jose.
+Call us to obtain your free initial no-cost consultation today at 866-477-0965.